What's the Difference Between Bipolar Disorder vs Bipolar Affective Disorder?

 • Believing things that aren't true and people may often find your beliefs odd.

+In addition, Psychotic symptoms in bipolar disorder can reveal your mood.
 For instance, in a situation you have a manic episode, you may believe that you have some kind of special powers whereas you don't.

 Is There A Difference Between Bipolar Disorder And Bipolar Affective Disorder?

+The difference between these two mainly depends on the aspect of the manic episode affected by each one.
 It means, that a person with bipolar disorder (bipolar 1) will feel a full manic episode, whereas a person with bipolar affective disorder (bipolar 2) feels only the hypomanic episode - less serious than the latter.

 Treatment and Management of the Bipolar Affective Disorder